 By the end of 2015 I had already been kicked in the gut a few times.
 I was ready to be done with it and start 2016 better off than I was, but I was in a state of panic.
 I was concerned about work, family, living situation, future prospects and opportunities, and I was frantic.
 I had (what I felt) were good opportunities coming together and while that eased my frustrations, it wasn’t the direction I was meant to be going.
 You see, they were forced.
 The universe was pulling me one way and I ignored it and pulled the other.
 So naturally, by mid-March I found myself on the verge of a mental breakdown.
 Let me explain…

 After leaving my job, I knew I needed help or something to guide me to the light.
-Thankfully for me, I found Caroline Watters.
-I know I have spoken about her on other occasions, but had it not been for her incredible bright light and soulful guidance, I am not sure where I would have ended up.
-It took me four weeks of coaching, self discovery, some pampering, and much needed love to come out of the darkness.
+I found a coach who was able to support shifting my energy and gave me permission to move forward.
+But I, myself, and only me had to do the work and had to be ready.
+It took me four weeks of coaching, self-discovery, some pampering, and much-needed love to come out of the darkness.
 I had a new faith and hope.
 New directions to explore.
 New parts of me to tap into and let out.
 I felt a fire light within me, ready to burn brighter, stronger, and longer.
 I could see a purpose and possibility for what I wanted to do.
-I had love, a message, and a strong energy to share.
+I had love, a message, and strong energy to share.
 It was the first time I felt a zest for life since my daughter was born.